 \section{Evolution of axial gravitational perturbations}

-As stated in \cite{Horowitz:1999jd}, a Schwarzschild-AdS BH is determined by two dimensionful parameters, namely the AdS radius $r=R_{AdS}$ and the event horizon radius $r=r_h$.
+Regardless of the fact that the spacetime utilized here does not describe a BH immersed in a Universe with a negative cosmological constant, it is meaningful to compare it with Schwarzschild-AdS BHs, since $\ell_\eta$ introduces an effective cosmological scale to the geometry considered.
+It what follows, we will adopt the categorization from \cite{Horowitz:1999jd} regarding AdS BHs determined by two dimensionful parameters, namely the AdS radius $r=R_{AdS}$ and the event horizon radius $r=r_h$.
 The BH solution in the present study depends also on two parameters: $m$ and $\ell_{\eta}$.
-The value of mass controls the position of the event horizon $r_{h}$ (and consequently of the photon sphere) and $\ell_{\eta}$ dictates the value of the effective AdS radius $R_{AdS}$.
-However, one key difference between the two solutions is that the first is a ``bald'' BH embedded in AdS spacetime, whereas the scalarized solution is dressed with scalar hair whose existence creates the AdS asymptotics of the solution.
-In this sense, the parameter $\ell_\eta$ controls the strength of the scalar hair and as a consequence the value of $R_{AdS}$.
-In our case, the effective AdS radius at spatial infinity is given by $R_{AdS} = \sqrt{3}\,\ell_{\eta}$.
-One may categorize AdS BHs as (i) small size BHs with $r_h << R_{AdS}$, (ii) intermediate size BHs with $r_h\sim R_{AdS}$ and (iii) large BHs with $r_h >> R_{AdS}$ (see Fig. \ref{AdSvshorizon}).
-In what follows, we apply the numerical procedure outlined above, to calculate the temporal response of axial gravitational perturbations on the BHs of the above categories.
-Note that in the following figures we obtain the perturbation response at a position arbitrarily close to the event horizon, though the same results are obtained if we calculate the response at any position outside the event horizon.
-Furthermore, we have performed some typical tests to ensure the validity of the integration method.
-Specifically, we have calculated the response of gravitational perturbations on the BH considered here, in the limit where $\ell_\eta\rightarrow\infty$, where the effect of the scalar hair is suppressed, (we have chosen $\ell_\eta=1000$, with $V(r)$ rapidly converging to the Regger-Wheeler potential).
-By using the Prony method \cite{Berti:2007dg} we have extracted the QNMs from the temporal response at this limit and have found that they agree very well with the standard gravitational QNMs of Schwarzschild BHs \cite{Chandrasekhar}.
+The value of mass controls the position of the event horizon $r_{h}$ (and consequently of the photon sphere) and $\ell_{\eta}$ dictates the value of the effective cosmological radius $r=R_{\rm eff}$.
+However, one key difference between the two solutions is that the first is a `bald' BH embedded in an AdS Universe, whereas the scalarized solution is `dressed' with scalar hair whose existence creates the effective AdS-like asymptotics.
+In this sense, the parameter $\ell_\eta$ controls the strength of the scalar hair and as a consequence the value of $R_{\rm eff}$.
+In our case, the effective cosmological radius is given by $R_{\rm eff} = \sqrt{3}\,\ell_{\eta}$.
+One may categorize BHs in an AdS Universe \cite{Horowitz:1999jd} as (i) small size BHs with $r_h << R_{AdS}$, (ii) intermediate size BHs with $r_h\sim R_{AdS}$ and (iii) large BHs with $r_h >> R_{AdS}$.
+We utilize a similar classification to distinguish between small ($r_h << R_{\rm eff}$), intermediate ($r_h\sim R_{\rm eff}$) and large hairy BHs ($r_h >> R_{\rm eff}$) (see Fig. \ref{AdSvshorizon}).